-Option one: make the dough the night before, let it go through the first rise, and form the buns.
+Option one: make the dough the night before, let it go through the first rise, and form the rolls.
 Place them into the baking dish and cover well, then let them rise again in the refrigerator overnight.
 Let the rolls sit on the counter until they come back to room temperature before baking the following day.

 Option two: because of the high quantity of pumpkin in these, you can easily bake them a day ahead and they’ll be excellent on day two after baking.
 Just pop them in the oven for a few minutes, covered, to heat up again before serving.

-- 150 grams / 1/2 cup pumpkin puree
+- 150 grams pumpkin puree

-- 60 grams / 1/4 cup coconut oil
+- 50 grams coconut oil

 - 2 teaspoons ground cinnamon